MANOTM/Twitter/README.md

-command : for install are packages with one command `npm i`
+command : for install all packages with one command `npm i`

 if didn't work use this command `npm i react-router-dom react-icon axios`